wunderbyte/gui-spirits/README.md

 });
 ```

-By returning an object, the element can expose methods and properties.
-Remember that the component must be document-connected before these methods become available.
+By returning an object, the Custom Element can expose methods and properties.
+The component must be document-connected before these methods become available.

 ```js